 I stopped at a coffee shop called The Well Coffeehouse.
-A large mug of coffee guaranteed free refills, and it was really delicious.
+A large mug of coffee guarantees free refills, and the coffee is really delicious.
 If I had more time in Nashville to get some work done on my computer, I would have easily set up shop at The Well and spent hours drinking coffee and working on the blog.

 Since 1879, Hatch Show Print has designed and printed posters with traditional letterpress methods and machinery.
 It’s a Nashville institution and has a strong place in Nashville’s music history, creating posters for bands and artists for over 100 years.

 It’s quite astounding to see this artistic process preserved and utilized still to this date.
 Own a piece of this history by purchasing a handcrafted item in the gift shop, or marvel at the creations in the art gallery.

 As a massive nerd of paper art and letterpress design, I quickly fell in love with Hatch Show Print.
 Next time I’m in Nashville, I’ll come back for a full tour of Hatch Show Print for sure.
 Whether you go shopping or taking a tour, this unique spot deserves a place on your 3 days in Nashville itinerary.

 Lunch at Grins Vegetarian Cafe

 For lunch, I took an Uber to the Vanderbilt University campus to dine at Grins Vegetarian Cafe.
 Open to the public, the restaurant was populated mostly by university students in search of a hearty vegetarian or vegan meal.